Gary Porter (driver): World Finals appearances

 Porter was in Monster Jam World Finals 2 driving Spider-Man.
 He was eliminated in the first round by Avenger, but returned when Avenger broke down.
 He was eliminated in the second round by Destroyer.
 He later finished seventh in freestyle with a score of 31.

-In World Finals 9, he was involved in an encore driving the new Spitfire truck.
+In World Finals 9, Porter was involved in an encore driving the new Spitfire truck.

 Hallmarks

-Porter tends to have a tremendous amount of respect for his equipment and is typically considered to be the tamest in freestyle of all the Digger drivers.
-At the same time, his truck-control abilities are exceptional, and he has been a USHRA-points champion many times.

 Off the track, Porter is regarded as one of the sport's true gentlemen.
 The 1992 USHRA Yearbook referred to him as "Mr. Nice Guy".